Cognitive Dark Matter: Measuring What AI Misses: Charting the evaluation gap

-As with the availability of neural data, when we survey the current benchmarks that the AI research community uses to measure model performance, we find a substantial underrepresentation of CDM.
+We now turn our attention to evaluation.
+We focus here on the evaluation suites published by frontier labs, since these are the measurements against which commercial models are optimized and therefore the ones that most directly steer where capability gains accrue.
+Surveying these suites, we find a substantial underrepresentation of CDM.
 Categorizing each benchmark in the evaluation suites published as part of the releases of Claude Opus 4.5 \cite{Anthropic2025-ks}, Gemini 3 Pro \cite{GDM2025-nw}, and GPT 5.2 \cite{OpenAI2025-br} by the highest tier of AI function (according to the Liu et al. schema) that the benchmark probes, we find that the evaluation suites largely focus on L2 cognitive functions with little L3 function characterization (Figure \ref{fig:benchmark-tiers}; see Methods).
 Two clear exceptions are ARC-AGI-2 \cite{Chollet2025-nr} and $\tau^2$-bench \cite{Barres2025-bq}.
 The former challenges models to discover and operate under the constraints of never-before-seen rules and thus requires \emph{cognitive flexibility}, an L3 function.
 The latter assesses how well models cooperate with users in customer support environments and requires the L3 function of \emph{social reasoning and theory of mind}.

 As Figure \ref{fig:benchmark-tiers} shows, 2025-era evaluation suites don't test L1 functions in isolation, focusing almost exclusively on L2, suggesting that the field assumes human or super-human performance for L1 functions by all modern models.
 In contrast, evaluation suites for GPT-4 included multiple benchmarks with L1 functions as the highest AI tier \cite{OpenAI2023-qq}.
-So while the evaluation field has evolved to match the cognitive frontier of current models, assessment of CDM-loaded L3 functions is still lacking.
-This results in a skewed view of performance with the jagged edges of modern models largely hidden.
+So while frontier-lab evaluation has evolved to match the cognitive frontier of current models, assessment of CDM-loaded L3 functions is still lacking.
+This results in a skewed view of performance with the jagged edges of modern models largely hidden, compounding the well-documented difficulty in measuring AI performance accurately \cite{zhang2025remembering, eriksson2025can, raji2021ai}.